 Oberwesel and Schonburg Castle

-Built in the middle of the river, Pfalz Castle can’t be missed.
-This castle would string large chains across the river forcing traffic to stop and pay their taxes before crossing.
+For you see, Pfalz Castle would string large chains across the river forcing traffic to stop and pay their taxes before crossing.
 This helped to make the town of Kaub very wealthy!

 Bacharach and Stahleck Castle

-Famous for being the starting point of the Rheingau Riesling Route, you will find the area growing Riesling and pinot-noir grapes.
-Visitors can roam the vineyards and explore the castles and towers of the area.
+Famous for being the starting point of the Rheingau Riesling Route, you will find the area growing Riesling and pinot noir grapes.
+Visitors can roam the vineyards and explore the towers and castles on the Rhine from this charming town.

 Niederheimbach and Heimberg Castle